Code-Institute-Submissions/rempire18-moneybranch_JanResub/README.md

 I also used mainly google to point me on how to make boxes, cards, bootstraps etc. I am pointed usually to the direction of W3C to get shippets of the codes as the instructions to do this in the videos took me hours of sifting thorough the instructions I need.

+*So every code I used here are from the code institute, W3school, pixabay and bootstrap.
+I just edited them and pernonalised them to suite the site.

-In the future, I would like to make everything with dropdowns, flipping boxes and more animated site.
+In the future, I would like to make everything with dropdowns, flipping boxes and more animated components to make the site more playful.

-I do not know if my design is good to the everybody's eyes but it is just basically this site is made with a lot of struggle from a novice, not your-average-learner guy who just used a Chromebook.
+I do not know if my design is good to everybody's eyes because this site is made with a lot of struggle from a novice, not your-average-learner guy and just used a Chromebook.

 # Animation